MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingBrandingPolicy.md

 ```
 New-CsTeamsMeetingBrandingPolicy
- [-NdiAssuranceSlateImages <System.Management.Automation.PSListModifier`1[Microsoft.Teams.Policy.Administration.Cmdlets.Core.NdiAssuranceSlate]>]
  [-MeetingBackgroundImages <System.Management.Automation.PSListModifier`1[Microsoft.Teams.Policy.Administration.Cmdlets.Core.MeetingBackgroundImage]>]
  [-MeetingBrandingThemes <System.Management.Automation.PSListModifier`1[Microsoft.Teams.Policy.Administration.Cmdlets.Core.MeetingBrandingTheme]>]
- [-DefaultTheme <String>] [-EnableMeetingOptionsThemeOverride <Boolean>] [-EnableNdiAssuranceSlate <Boolean>]
+ [-DefaultTheme <String>] [-EnableMeetingOptionsThemeOverride <Boolean>]
  [-EnableMeetingBackgroundImages <Boolean>] [-Identity] <String> [-Force] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet creates a new meeting branding policy.
-However, it cannot be used to upload the images.
+You can only create an empty meeting branding policy with this cmdlet, image upload is not supported.
 If you want to upload the images, please use Teams Admin Center.

 ## EXAMPLES